-Acumentra Health, Oregon’s Quality Improvement Organization for Medicare, is convening the Oregon Resident Safety & Quality Collaborative (ORSQC), a Learning and Action Network for Oregon nursing homes, from February 2013 through July 2014.
+Acumentra Health, as Oregon’s Quality Improvement Organization for Medicare, convened the Oregon Resident Safety & Quality Collaborative (ORS&QC), a Learning and Action Network for Oregon nursing homes.

-As part of the National Nursing Home Quality Care Collaborative, the ORSQC is focusing initially on reduction of antipsychotic medications—supporting the goal of the National Partnership to Improve Dementia Care in Nursing Homes to reduce antipsychotic use in nursing homes by 15% by December 31, 2013.
-The ORSQC helps nursing homes plan and carry out interventions under Medicare’s Quality Assurance & Performance Improvement (QAPI).
+As part of the National Nursing Home Quality Care Collaborative, the ORS&QC focused on reduction of antipsychotic medications, supporting the goal of the National Partnership to Improve Dementia Care in Nursing Homes to reduce antipsychotic use in nursing homes by 15% by December 31, 2013.
+The ORS&QC helped nursing homes plan and carry out interventions under Medicare’s Quality Assurance & Performance Improvement (QAPI).

 Antipsychotic Reduction Toolkit